Optimal control of a kinetic model describing social interactions on a graph: Optimal control of the kinetic model with healing

 Therefore

-that is well defined as $\rho_i^c < 1$ required by \eqref{cond_int}. \begin{remark} Differently with respect to Section~\ref{sec:optimality}, we require~\eqref{eq:k_q+1} instead of $k_i^\sigma \ge \rho_i^{q+1}(t)m_i(0)^q \nu_2^i \sigma$.
-This choice is linked to the necessity of having a good definition of the latter interval~\eqref{k_interval} of $k_i^\sigma$.
-This also leads to the fact that the penalisation coefficient now depends on time.
-Specifically for the choice $k_i^\sigma=\frac{\rho_i^{q + 1}(t) m_i^q(t) \nu_2^i\sigma}{1 - \rho_i^c}$, i.e., the upper bound of the interval, this is reasonable, as if the trend of the average $m_i$ is decreasing then restrictions can be made lighter: this corresponds to having a lower penalisation coefficient in such a way that a too high control is not applied.
+that is well defined as $\rho_i^c < 1$ is required by~\eqref{cond_int}. \begin{remark} Differently with respect to Section~\ref{sec:optimality}, we require~\eqref{eq:k_q+1} instead of $k_i^\sigma \ge \rho_i^{q+1}(t)^qm_i(0) \nu_2^i \sigma$.
+This choice is linked to the necessity of having a good definition of the interval~\eqref{k_interval} for $k_i^\sigma$.
+This also leads to the fact that the penalization coefficient now depends on time also through the average.
+Specifically for the choice $k_i^\sigma=\frac{\rho_i^{q + 1}(t) m_i^q(t) \nu_2^i\sigma}{1 - \rho_i^c}$, i.e., the upper bound of the interval, this is reasonable.
+In fact, if the trend of the average $m_i$ is decreasing then restrictions can be made lighter: this corresponds to having a lower penalization coefficient in such a way that a too high control is not applied.

 \end{remark}